bigrael123/GPAAprovalCalculator/README.md

-Merely a college activity that calculates the GPA score
+An evolved version of a college activity that calculates the GPA score, but you get to choose how many scores there are.